Growing Curry Leaves Plant is easy when you know all the right tips and tricks. Here’s everything you need to know and more!

-- Plant it in a small container and then regularly update the size of the container to the next one as the plant progress its growth.
+- Plant it in a small container and then regularly update the size as the plant progress its growth.

 - Place it (colder zones) indoors or in a greenhouse in winter.

-- Don’t plant it in the windy spot as it grows upright and have weak limbs and trunk.
+- Don’t plant it in the windy spot when the plant is young, as it grows upright and has weak limbs and trunk.